Configure Invasive Pest Management

 This subset of common pest feature templates has been configured for guidance with several default attribute values that are relevant to that target species.
 The complete species name is shown for guidance; you can rename and change the default value properties for each template.
 If any of the template values (target species, trap type, lure type, survey method, host) were removed during the previous Edit existing domains step, you will see a warning sign next to the template due to the properties now being invalid.

-7. To create a new feature template, locate the All other traps template and click Duplicate.
+7. To create a feature template, locate the All other traps template and click Duplicate.

-A new feature template called Copy of All other traps is created.
+A feature template named Copy of All other traps is created.

 8. To update the feature template, click Copy of All other traps.